EndlessSkyCommunity/endless-sky/docs/rfcs/formation_flying.md

 Meaning of the keywords
 - `formation <name>`: Name of the formation to form (around the lead-ship)

-(The following keywords are not implemented in https://github.com/endless-sky/endless-sky/pull/4471, but given as possible future extentions)
 - `ring <nr>`: Area in the formation where the ship should appear (higher numbers is more outwards on most formations).
 - `reference <...>`: Reference keyword to form the formation around something else than the ships leader.
 Multiple reference keywords can be given, if multiple are given, then the ships for a formation are split and spread over the different targets to form a formation around.
 - `reference center`: Form the formation around the center of the system.